+IMPACT: Are you hyper-focused on one business concept?
 Often times we see business owners that have an interest in multiple facets of the business but lack focus on any given one.
 Whether you are starting a new venture or you are several years into growing your business, it is critical to focus on doing one thing.
 It is easy to start something and put a ton of energy into it, but 3 months later become intrigued by a new idea and switch their attention to that new concept.
 Thus, neglecting to ever fully implement the first concept.

+Have you considered your target market?
 Who are you selling to?
 What are the best-selling channels?
 How do your customers like to buy?
 Where?
 When?
 Who is the actual buyer?
 Is it the end consumer (for business-to-consumer businesses)?
 Or is it the CEO, CFO, or other role within a company (for business-to-business services/products)?
 Ensuring that you know your audience and that you have created a product or service that uniquely meets their needs is a key pillar in any business model.

+Why should they buy from you?
 How do you differentiate yourself from your competitors?
 These competitors can be direct or indirect.
 Breaking through a crowded space entails investing heavily in marketing to develop your unique position in the market.
 What makes you different, unique, special, etc.?
 How can you get that message across quickly and cost-effectively to lower your sales and marketing expenses, decrease your sales cycle, and improve profitable growth?

+How would you define your business goals?
 What is your company trying to achieve?
 Defining a clear vision is important for many reasons in that it can help you attract employees who believe in the mission and help you execute it and your surpass our goals.
 Clarity of purpose crystallizes your thinking around the tough decisions.
 Once you know exactly where you are headed, you will work that much harder to not deviate from the path to success.
 Once you have the goals clearly delineated, it makes creating the business model and corresponding financial model easier.

+What is the degree of risk involved?
 High risk, low risk?
 Identify the inherent degree of risk involved with your strategy to date.
 The riskier the enterprise, the harder it will be to execute, raise capital, attract partners/employees, etc. However, it also lowers the potential rewards.
 There are many ways to mitigate the risk of success, dependent upon the type of business you are building.
 It is important to note that some entrepreneurs are more risk-adverse than others.
 There is no “right” answer in terms of how much risk you should adopt.
 What is important is that you should not take on so much risk that it affects your well being.

+How long are you committed?
 What is the window of your business?
 Short term.
 Long term?
 Some owners have a business that has a shorter shelf life simply due to the nature of the industry.
 Some people would prefer to build a company and sell it as quickly as possible so they can move on to the next idea (serial entrepreneurs).
 Knowing your time frame and ensuring that your leadership team (partners) and investors are aligned is a critical key to successful alignment of goals, and therefore, strategy.

 ACHIEVEMENT AND EXECUTION: